 - Your list of classes most likely will not be exact; it might list breadth requirements, for which you can choose specific courses to fulfill.
 To do this, use Courses Search.
 You can select specific breadth categories to search within, you can also select whether you only want to see ones that also fulfill the Multicultural requirement, and you can read descriptions of the courses which will include pre- and co-requisites, section/course restrictions, etc.

-- Once you know exactly which classes you want to enroll in for the Spring (we recommend having around 15 credits), then go to WebReg and use Blue Hen Planner to have the system generate all the possible schedules available with those classes.
+- Once you know exactly which classes you want to enroll in for the Fall (we recommend having around 15 credits), then go to WebReg and use Blue Hen Planner to have the system generate all the possible schedules available with those classes.
 Select multiple favourites.

 - Find out your Enrollment Appointment time on UDSIS under “Courses & Enrollment”.
 This is when you can start registering for your courses.
 It is based on the number of credits you have earned (and also are currently enrolled in if this is your first semester).